Deduktiva/magnolia-python/Python/Doc/library/index.rst

 tools provided with the operating system to obtain some or all of the optional components.

-In addition to the standard library, there is a growing collection of several thousand components (from individual programs and modules to packages and entire application development frameworks), available from the `Python Package Index <https://pypi.org>`_.
+In addition to the standard library, there is an active collection of hundreds of thousands of components (from individual programs and modules to packages and entire application development frameworks), available from the `Python Package Index <https://pypi.org>`_.

+..
+We don't use :numbered: option for the TOC below as it enforces numbered sections for the entire stdlib docs.
+If desired,
+   :numbered: can be enabled on a per-module basis.
 .. toctree::
    :maxdepth: 2
-   :numbered:

    intro.rst
    functions.rst